nprapps/elections16/README.md

 You can configure your EC2 instance to both run Web services and execute cron jobs; just set both environment variables in the fabfile.

+You will also need to set any secrets that for local development come from workinprivate in `/etc/environment'.

 Install cron jobs
 -----------------